amitwipro/kafkaProducerPart1/ReadMe.md

    Message has been sent successfully ,
    key: 0 and the value is {"orderEventId":0, "order":{"orderId":12,"orderCode":"AD_DIGI"}} and partition is 1
-10. Now refer the consumer application in github and follow the instruction
+10. Now refer the consumer application in github https://github.com/amitwipro/kafkaConsumerPart1.git and follow the instruction there